 Benefits of photogrammetry in surveying

 When you build a site survey with photogrammetry, you get a model as true to the real world as possible.
-With processing platforms like Propeller, you also get a 3D model of your site that’s fully measurable and easily navigable.
+With data visualization software like the Propeller Platform, you also get a 3D model of your site that’s fully measurable and easily navigable.

 Lidar gives you a point cloud, but because photogrammetry is stitching photos together to create your model, you get the visual details of every feature on your site, taking abstraction out of the conversation.
 Think of it like this: lidar produces an elevation set, while photogrammetry gets you that plus visuals.

 For example, if you’re surveying a cliff face to evaluate the safety risk, it might be easy to see a broadly articulated tree on the model, but smaller flora can be hard to detect and easily mistaken for rock (as in the image below).